ottnav/ottnav.github.io/faq.md

 # Premium
 ## How many devices does Premium allow
-- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted).
+- for Play Store/AppGallery version you can install the app on as many devices as you want (as long as they use same account), but it's a violation to use more than 5 devices at the same time (fair use policy is insisted) for a purchase.
-- for standalone version there is a limit of 5 devices per account max.
-You can purchase more slots for your premium.
+- for Standalone version you can use as many devices as you have purchased via `OttNav Companion` app.

 ## Purchase premium on a Firestick (or other device without play market)
 - install `OttNav Companion` app (check the link in the bottom of the FAQ)